Strongly quasipositive links are concordant to infinitely many strongly quasipositive links: Proof of Theorem 1

 We conclude with the promised details on the construction in \Cref{rem:BakerHedden}.

-\begin{rem} We elaborate on how to construct an infinite family of concordant, pairwise non-isotopic strongly quasipositive knots using Whitehead doubles as outlined in \Cref{rem:BakerHedden}.
-To that end, let $C$ be a nontrivial slice knot with maximal Thurston-Bennequin number $\TB(C)=-1$, \eg $C=\mnine$ (see \Cref{sec:qpannuli}).
+\begin{rem} We elaborate on how to construct an infinite family of concordant, pairwise non-isotopic, strongly quasipositive knots using Whitehead doubles.
+Note once again that the statement of \Cref{thm:main} is stronger.
+Let~$C$ be a non-trivial slice knot with $\TB(C)=-1$, \eg $C=\mnine$ (see \Cref{sec:qpannuli}).
 For $m \geq 1$, let $K_m$ be the connected sum of $m$ copies of $C$.
-Then for every $m \geq 1$, the knot $K_m$ is slice (since $C$ is) and by inductively using the formula $\TB(L_1 \# L_2) = \TB(L_1)+\TB(L_2)+1$ for any knots $L_1, L_2$ \cite{etnyre_honda,torisu}, we have $\TB(K_m) = -1$.
-Note that $K_m$ and $K_n$ are not isotopic for $m \neq n$, since $K$ is nontrivial.
+Then for every~$m \geq 1$, the knot $K_m$ is slice, since $C$ is, and by inductively using the formula $\TB(L_1 \# L_2) = \TB(L_1)+\TB(L_2)+1$ for any knots $L_1, L_2$ \cite{etnyre_honda,torisu}, we have $\TB(K_m) = -1$.
+Note that $K_m$ and $K_n$ are not isotopic for $m \neq n$, since $C$ is non-trivial.
 Using the notation from \cite{hedden-whitehead}, we now define $J_m \eqdef D_+\left(K_m,-1\right)$ as the positive $(-1)$-twisted Whitehead double of $K_m$.
 Then $\{J_m\}_{m \geq 1}$ is the desired infinite family.
-Indeed, using $\TB(K_m) \geq -1$, each $J_m$ is strongly quasipositive by work of Rudolph (see \eg \cite[102.4]{rudolph_handbook}).
-Moreover, as $K_m$ and $K_n$ are not isotopic for $m \neq n$, the knots $J_m$ and $J_n$ are not isotopic either for such $m$ and $n$ \cite{kounomotegi}.
+Indeed, using $\TB(K_m) \geq -1$, by work of Rudolph (see \eg~\cite[102.4]{rudolph_handbook}) each $J_m$ is strongly quasipositive.
+Moreover, as $K_m$ and $K_n$ are not isotopic for $m \neq n$, the knots $J_m$ and~$J_n$ are not isotopic either for such $m$ and $n$ \cite{kounomotegi}.
 On the other hand, $J_m$ and $J_n$ are concordant for every $m \neq n$ as $K_m$ and $K_n$ are.
-Indeed, as noted in the proof of \Cref{lem:operation} the satellite operation induces a well-defined map on the concordance group of which taking the positive twisted Whitehead double is a special case. \end{rem}
+Indeed, as noted in the proof of \Cref{lem:operation}, the satellite operation induces a well-defined map on the concordance group of which taking the positive twisted Whitehead double is a special case. \end{rem}